lipilli/crazy8sbot/game_rules.md

 * Every card (other than eight) you play must match the suit or denomination of the card on the deck.
 * The eights are crazy!
 Play it at anytime and define a new suit.
 The next player must play an eigt or a card of matching suit.
 * If you can't play, draw cards until you can play.
-* If there is no card on the deck
 * If the deck is empty and you can't play you are passed